abbylee12/Project/README.md

 ## Metrics
 1. Do the new recruits know more about the team?
-2. Do they know what it is like playing a sport in college -**I can test these by simply asking them when they get here if they know more things about each person and ask if the app really helped their knowledge about playing a sport in college.**
+2. Do they know what it is like playing a sport in college
+   - **I can test these by simply asking them when they get here if they know more things about each person and ask if the app really helped their knowledge about playing a sport in college.**